jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 We set out to find 3-5 users that would be willing to try out our extension.

 To my surprise Nish managed to find those users in a heartbeat.
-I guess this was a real problem because they were willing to try a random chrome extension from an unknown person on twitter.
+I guess this was a real problem because they were willing to try a random Chrome extension from an unknown person on twitter.

 ![Screenshot 2023-01-04 at 10.15.03 AM.png](</static/images/blog/2023-01-04-images/Screenshot 2023-01-04 at 10.15.03 AM.png>)

 ## July 5th - The MVP
 The idea of the MVP was fairly simple.

-1. Install a chrome extension.
+1. Install a Chrome extension.
-2. Associate each chrome extension with a unique identifier (e.g. `a13b80dd`.
+2. Associate each Chrome extension with a unique identifier (e.g. `a13b80dd`).
-3. Craft a unique node url (`http://pocketuniverse.app/rpc/a13b80dd`) for the user to put in Metamask.
+3. Craft a unique node url (`http://pocketuniverse.app/rpc/a13b80dd`) for the user to put in MetaMask.
-4. Now when Metamask wants to send a request, they'd send it to us.
+4. Now when MetaMask wants to send a request, they'd send it to us.
 We'd run that through Tenderly and analyze the output to see if there are any scams.

 Tech Stack:
 * Chrome extension